 For multiple-day away tournaments such as Reno or Sacramento tournaments, players and chaperones travel and stay together in a block of “team hotel rooms” for the duration of the away tournament.
-Hotel rooms are booked in advance by the club at a group rate, and paid for by the parents (travel fees are collected by the team treasurer).
+Hotel rooms are booked in advance by the club at a group rate, and paid for by the club.
 Player room assignments are provided by the coach, and cannot be changed.
 Player’ rooms, chaperones’ rooms, and coach lodging are paid for by the team regardless of a child’s tournament attendance.
 Please note:

 For more detailed information and guidelines for club travel, please read our Travel Policies.

 Club teams require support and help from parents to run effectively.
 Having a volunteer job is also an important way for parents to build stronger bonds with each other and the club, feel more connected to their athlete during the season, and help the team to succeed.
 At the team meeting at the beginning of the season, volunteer opportunities are shared and filled.
 Team jobs include:

 Handles communications to team.
 Ensures team is running smoothly, provides support to parents and coaches as needed.
 Helps answer questions about how the club works for new parents and is an advocate for the club.

 Handles team accounting via Google doc spreadsheet and manages team travel fees (collecting, reimbursing, etc.).

 Coordinates carpool and related information about each nearby tournaments making sure to follow the club's travel and transportation policy.

 Team Apparel Package Liaison